 Managing a chronic condition can be tough — even more so when the emotional toll that comes with it wreaks havoc on your mental health and well-being.
 Persons with diabetes are all too familiar with the hardships that come with managing the condition, from number checking to lifestyle changes to doctor’s appointments.
 But how do these things affect a person with diabetes mentally?
 How can one make sure to take care of the physical and emotional side of managing a chronic condition like diabetes?
-Linda Wood, a registered dietitian and certified diabetes educator at Texas Health Denton, helps us explore these challenges.
+Linda Wood, a registered dietitian and certified diabetes care and education specialist, helps us explore these challenges.

 How Diabetes Affects Emotions

-Wood states that the daily juggle of the many factors that come with managing diabetes can definitely take an emotional toll on any individual.
+Wood states that the daily juggle of making important decisions having to do with managing diabetes can take an emotional toll on anyone.

 “It’s exhausting,” Wood says of the amount of mental upkeep it takes to manage diabetes.